How to carry out an annual health and welfare review of livestock

 - pigs: testing required for an annual health and welfare review

-The farmer can use the review test results for other accreditation schemes they’re a member of.
+They can use the review test results for other accreditation schemes they’re a member of.
 They should also check with the accreditation scheme that they’ll accept testing from the review.

 Advise on the health and welfare of the livestock